stark4079/Food_Texture_Analysis/README.md

-# Final Project: House Price Analysis
+# Using PCA to analyze the food texture data
 In this project, we conduct the experiment of PCA on Food texture data to represent data into low-dimensional space.
+Then explore the meaning of each component in term of describing entire data.

 ## Environment
 Project is created with: